sandormatyas/kubernetes-with-kubeadm/README.md

     config.vm.provision "shell", path: "provision.sh"

 With the **VAGRANT_NO_PARALLEL** variable set to *yes* different VMs are set up after each other, one at a time.
-VMs are given their IP address and the provision script we want to run on them.
+VMs are given their IP address and run the corresponding provision script on them.

 The first script that we run (on all machines) is `provision.sh`.
 In `provision.sh` we:
  1. set host names for the IP addresses